CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 file should be
 accessible from the machine where the batch is executed.

-The command is using following strategies in a separated commands:
+The *Onboard Application* feature is using following strategies in a separated commands:

 - *Fast-Scan*: for the sources' delivery contents without running the analysis.
 This strategy can be used as much as required by providing the sources file.